-- Bee suit: The suit is the most important tool you have as it protects you from the bees.
+The suit is the most important tool you have as it protects you from the bees.
 Make sure it is a size or two larger than your normal clothes size to help keep it loose.
 If it is too form fitting, the bees will be able to sting you more easily.
 They typically come in white but some companies provide the suits in different colors.
 I would suggest white as bees do not like dark colors (including red or black).

-- Hive: Holds the bees, honey and brood
+Holds the bees, honey, and brood

-- Boots: Helps protect your feet (rubber boots are great to use as the bees cannot sting through them and you can tuck your pants into them to help the bees from climbing up your pant leg).
+Helps protect your feet (rubber boots are great to use as the bees cannot sting through them and you can tuck your pants into them to help the bees from climbing up your pant leg).

-- Hive tool: Helps pry apart the boxes and loosen the frames, which makes it easier when checking the hives.
+Helps pry apart the boxes and loosen the frames, which makes it easier when checking the hives.

-- Frame holder: The holder hooks onto the side of the hive and serves as a place to hang the frames (instead of placing them on the ground) while searching for a queen or inspecting the hive.
+The holder hooks onto the side of the hive and serves as a place to hang the frames (instead of placing them on the ground) while searching for a queen or inspecting the hive.